 How Netflix is changing the way we watch television

 Ten years ago, going out to see a movie with a group of friends on a weekend night was like a ritual.

 But that ritual seems to be changing and exchanged for nights huddled around laptop screens.

-Then, it wasn’t uncommon for moviegoers to stuff purses and pockets with candy from dollar stores or fight over how much butter and salt they poured over a massive bucket of popcorn.
+Then, it wasn’t uncommon for moviegoers to stuff purses and pockets with candy from dollar stores or fight over how much butter and salt to pour over a massive bucket of popcorn.
 Now, it’s just a matter of whose Netflix login you’re going to use.

-Netflix was founded in 1997 – and once focused on DVD rentals – and now has more than 53 million subscribers, according to its third quarter earning reports.
+Netflix was founded in 1997 – once focused mainly on DVD rentals – and now has more than 53 million subscribers, according to its third quarter earning reports.

 Netflix has permeated the lives of the college-aged crowd and 20-somethings by tickling the insatiable fancy of instant gratification.

 Some young people are forgoing cable in exchange for Netflix.
-This is referred to as “cannibalization,” a marketing term meaning one mode or channel of operation is cutting into another one and causing people not to buy into the first one.
+This is referred to as “cannibalization,” a marketing term meaning one mode or channel of operation is cutting into another one and causing people not to buy into the original.